Synopsis: Dual use road and rail corridor linking Northern Expressway with Port River Expressway and South Road

 The Northern Connector will meet the forecast traffic volumes from the north, currently reliant on Port Wakefield Road.
 In the long term, this project will remove freight trains from suburban lines and level crossings, including Park Terrace and Kings Road at Salisbury, as well as reduce travel times from the Port of Adelaide to Adelaide’s north.

 The preferred route solution meets targets in South Australia’s Strategic Plan and growth forecasts outlined in the 30-Year Plan for Greater Adelaide.
-This project is also listed as a project with real potential by Infrastructure Australia given the role the route will play in the national movement of goods and people.
+This project is also listed as a Threshold project by Infrastructure Australia given the role the route will play in the national movement of goods and people.

 The Northern Connector will enable regional growth and economic sustainability, more efficient road and rail travel, improved safety and be an environmentally sustainable step forward.
 When funded, it will take around three years to build.